 media option within the degree, often need careful guidance regarding options for

 teacher certification as they navigate the state mandated process.

-Students with a QPR of less than the required 3.0 may pursue one of three options.
+With formal approval in writing from the ILS Graduate Admissions Committee, students with a QPR of less than the required 3.0 may pursue one of three options.

 · If applying to the MLIS degree program with an undergraduate QPR of 2.5-2.99, they may be admitted conditionally at the discretion of the ILS Graduate Admissions Committee.
 The student must achieve a B or better in each class during the first semester.